eagle840/killercoda-labs/workInProgress/hapi/step4.md

 ## CSP

-Generate some web content and use hapi/inert
+Generate some web content and use hapi/inert in the public/page.html

 ```
 To create a web page with different types of JavaScript that you can test Content Security Policy against, you can use the following example code: